smorad/um_cisc_7026/lecture_08_recurrent.typ

     ]

 ==
-    So how do we model memory in humans?
+    So how do we model memory in humans? #pause

+    Can we create a similar model for neural networks?

 ==
     #side-by-side[